I remember how excited my wife Vicki and I were when her birth pangs started for our first child, David.

 Develop your own personal growth plan for parenting.
 Seek out your pastor.
 Seek out godly mentors.
 Go to counseling to work on overcoming personal weaknesses that may be barriers to effective parenting.

 5. Learn, Learn, Learn about the Autism Spectrum.

 I can’t emphasize this enough.
-Effective cross cultural business people take time to learn the culture of the country they will work in.
-This takes intensive daily study for five years, as a start!
+Effective cross-cultural business people take time to learn the culture of the country they will work in.
+This takes an intensive daily study for five years, as a start!
 But it’s a lifelong journey.

 Here are some ways you can start learning about autism.